-Bulgarian bitcoin exchange BTC-e has pulled support for the ruble, following a decision by the Russian Prosecutor's Office to ban bitcoin.
+Bulgarian bitcoin exchange BTC-e has pulled support for the ruble, following a statement by the Russian Prosecutor's Office.

 "The official Russian currency is the ruble.
 The use of any other monetary instruments or surrogates is forbidden," it said, citing Russian Article 27 of Russia's Federal Law, regarding the Central Bank of Russia.

 The announcement is the clearest indication yet of its position regarding cryptocurrencies.

 "The anonymous payment systems and crypto-currencies, including bitcoin - which is the most popular of them - are monetary surrogates.
 As such, their use by private citizens or legal entities is not allowed."